TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Sacred Numerology
 Ten, and multiples thereof, are highly sacred in Vorin theology, appearing in many places in their teachings, scriptures, and practices.
+Numerology was historically far more important to Vorin adherents, and they would look for numerological significance in their scriptures.
+This became an "obsession" and such numerological analysis was eventually banned.
 Some examples of ten appearing in Vorin theology include: